trilitech/tezos-developer-docs/docs/unity/managing-tokens.md

 :::note

-The rest of this page assumes that you are using an FA2 contract.
+The rest of this page assumes that you are using FA2 tokens.

 :::